Aquí en Mi cuenta puede ver sus próximos vuelos, reservas anteriores, cambiar los detalles de su perfil y más.

 What sets Alternative Airlines apart is that, at our core, we are a travel tech innovator, with an in-house tech team of designers and developers focused on driving our flight search and booking site forward in our mission to better serve the customer.
 In recognition of this, Alternative Airlines was even awarded a place on the 2019 Sunday Times Tech Track 100 list of fastest growing tech companies in the U.K.

-So, when 2020 caused unprecedented disruption to the travel industry as a result of the global Coronavirus pandemic, we were perfectly positioned to quickly adapt and respond.
+So, when 2020 caused world-wide disruption to travel as a result of the global Coronavirus pandemic, we were perfectly positioned to quickly adapt and overcome.

 We’ve put together a list of Alternative Airlines top latest integrations, to celebrate how our team has been able to overcome new challenges and continue to expand our reach, increase conversion, and acquire new customers — as well as set the site up to benefit from new opportunities as global air travel begins to recover.